sensiolabs-de/storyblok-bundle/README.md

 #### Handling Webhook Events

-To process Webhooks, simply implement the `WebhookHandlerInterface`.
+To process Webhooks, implement the `WebhookHandlerInterface`.
 The bundle automatically registers any classes implementing this interface as Webhook handlers, no additional service configuration is required.

 **Example Webhook Handler**